 What is LPO Financing?

 LPO Financing is a funding solution for businesses that lack the cash flow to access the inventory to complete customer orders.

 In this case, the supplier uses the Financing company also known as a purchase order financing company which then pays the supplier to manufacture the goods and deliver to the client.

 How does LPO Financing work?

-LPO Financing is similar to taking a loan from a lender to fulfil your customer needs.
+LPO Financing is similar to taking a loan from a lender to fulfill your customer needs.

-As a supplier sometimes you may not be in a position to fulfil a customer’s purchase order due to a financial issue.
+As a supplier sometimes you may not be in a position to fulfill a customer’s purchase order due to a financial issue.

 The supplier then delivers the goods to your client and the client pays the supplier directly.
 The supplier then deducts their fees and pays you the remaining amount.